koaladsp/KoalaDocs/azure-code-signing-for-plugin-developers.md

 ## 3. Final words

-With any luck, you should now have Azure Code Signing working with `signtool.exe` to sign application binaries, as well as with `wraptool.exe` to sign AAX binaries.
+With any luck, you should now have Azure Trusted Signing working with `signtool.exe` to sign application binaries, as well as with `wraptool.exe` to sign AAX binaries.

 Happy hacking!